-Without doubt one of the ugliest elements of Stadia is their communication, whether it’s the now infamous coming soon for games, shadow drops or the out and out radio silence that we’ve experienced at points in 2020, it is something that needs to improve.
-Where games are concerned as mentioned above, they need to have a proper road map for games and I also believe features so the community have an insight into what to expect.
+Without a doubt one of the ugliest elements of Stadia is their communication, whether it’s the now infamous coming soon for games, shadow drops, or the out and out radio silence that we’ve experienced at points in 2020, it is something that needs to improve.
+Where games are concerned as mentioned above, they need to have a proper road map for games and I also believe for features too so the community have an insight into what to expect.
 Without it everything turns into speculation, disappointment and frustration.
 Now I know that you could argue that the frustration comes from the speculation but ultimately this derives from the poor communication.

 One of the things they teach you in business about marketing and social media in particular is to be consistent and to have regular meaningful content.
 Whilst I acknowledge that the Tuesday community blog has become more consistent, it’s by no means full proof.
 It is something that has seen a marked improvement in recent weeks, with things like engagement with the user base across social media but we need to see more effort and it is going to be critical to controlling the narrative when it comes to talking all things Stadia.